 Coach Mike Boyle has made the Rear Foot Elevated Split Squat (RFESS) into a powerhouse drill.
 We probably don’t need to convince you of the value of this exercise, but we can discuss why kettlebells are such a wonderful tool in building of it.

-We can also use the varying loading positions as Coach Anderson explains to develop stability and strength at the same time.
+We can also use the varying loading positions as to develop stability and strength at the same time.
 It won’t take much load to make the RFESS challenging and accomplish our goal of building more functional core strength and stability.
-The RFESS represents a higher level of real core strength, but adding kettlebells to it just takes the training to a whole new level!
+The RFESS represents a higher level of real core strength, but adding Ultimate Sandbags to it just takes the training to a whole new level!